openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Wallet Initiated Issuance after Installation {#use-case-6}

-The End-User installs a new government-provided Wallet.
-To get things started, the Wallet offers a selection of Credentials, that the the End-User may obtain, e.g. a national identity credential, a mobile driving license or a public transport ticket.
-The corresponding Credential Issuers (and their URLs) are pre-configured by the Wallet Provider.
-By clicking on one these options, the Issuance process starts and the End-User is directed to the Credential Issuer's website for authentication.
+The End-User installs a new Wallet and executes it.
+The Wallet offers to the End-User a selection of the Credentials the End-User may obtain, e.g. a national identity credential, a mobile driving license or a public transport ticket.
+The corresponding Credential Issuers (and their URLs) are pre-configured by the Wallet or follow some discovery processes that are out of scope for this specification.
+By clicking on one these options corresponding to the Credentials available for the issuance, the Issuance process starts with the flows supported by the Credential Issuer (Pre-Authorized Code flow or Auth Code flow).

 Wallet Providers may also provide a market place where Issuers can register to be found for Wallet-initiated flows.